sourcegraph/handbook/content/support/engaging-other-teams.md

 ### Resolution

 Even when engineering is helping, you are accountable for the work and it is your job to reach resolution as outlined in our [workflow](support-workflow.md).

+And in some cases, the customer resolves the issue or you figure it out on your own, after all.
+Please be sure to share in the Github issue all the details so our engineering teammates can learn, too!

 ## And sometimes, we need help from teams outside of engineering ...